ahmedAAlenazi/Spending-Tracker/README.md

   8- As a user i can change apperence to dark mode.

-  9- As a user i can calculate my expensess
+  9- As a user i can calculate Annunity

+  10- As a user i can calculate Compound intrest

+  11- As a user i can calculate  simple intrest

+  12- As a user i can calculate  budget

+  13- As a user i can calculate levrege ratio

+  14- As a user i can calculate cash flow

+  15- As a user i can see my data on charts